lban2049/fastapi/.aigne/doc-smith/docs/advanced-testing.md

 # Testing

-FastAPI provides a straightforward way to test your application using `TestClient`, which is built upon the powerful `httpx` library.
+FastAPI provides a straightforward way to test your application using `TestClient`, which is built upon the `httpx` library.
 This allows you to run tests against your app without needing a live server, making them fast and reliable.

 ## Basic Testing with `TestClient`

-To start, you need to import `TestClient` and create an instance of it by passing your FastAPI application.
+To start, import `TestClient` and create an instance of it by passing your FastAPI application.

 Here's a complete example of testing a simple endpoint: